number42net/restoreblog/2021-01-16 Sharp PC-1251/index.md

 After some research I found the original power brick is the Sharp EA-23E which supplies 8.5v DC.

-The DC barrel jack is **centre negative!** which makes it incompatible with most current DC power supplies.
+The DC barrel jack is **centre negative** which makes it incompatible with most current DC power supplies.

 The internal battery should supply around 4.8v.